kitchensjn/kitchensjn.github.io/index.md

 headshot: assets/headshot/KitchensJames_Headshot.jpg

 bio: |
-  Hi, my name is James Kitchens, and I am a second year graduate student studying population genetics in the <a href="https://gcbias.org">Coop Lab</a> through the UC Davis Population Graduate Group.
+  Hi, my name is James Kitchens, and I am a graduate student studying population genetics in the <a href="https://gcbias.org">Coop Lab</a> through the UC Davis Population Graduate Group.
 Before graduate school, I interned at NASA's Jet Propulsion Lab in Pasadena, California, researching the application of remote sensing for groundwater observation and management.
 In December 2019, I graduated from Warren Wilson College in Asheville, North Carolina, where I earned a B.S. in Biology and B.S. in Chemistry.
 While in undergraduate, I worked in the Warren Wilson College Genetics and Plant Physiology Laboratory as a Research Assistant on projects focused around the conservation of human-impacted species in the United States.

 skills:
   - [Python, R, Shiny, HTML, CSS, JavaScript, Git, SQLite]